Farmers block KMP Expressway in Haryana | Headlines

 Several commuters faced inconvenience because of the KMP Expressway blockade and cited that they were unaware of the farmers' call for the protest.

-Haryana Additional Director General of Police (Law and Order) Navdeep Singh Virk on Friday had said elaborate arrangements had been put in place to maintain peace and order and prevent any kind of violence.
+Haryana Additional Director General of Police (Law and Order) Navdeep Singh Virk had said elaborate arrangements had been put in place to maintain peace and order and prevent any kind of violence.

 Proper traffic diversions had been planned in Sonipat, Jhajjar, Panipat, Rohtak, Palwal, Faridabad, Gurgaon and Nuh, Virk said.